RTS2013/RTS/newReadMe.md

   So the one I drew (on google drive) starts at the stars for each pure "tech path".
 The non-colored nodes are "in-between tech" that are a combo of the surounding tech-types.
 The humans are in the middle so they have access to all three kinds of tech.
 The othe two paths do not.
-This is hella easy fix by creating a third grey node series inbetween the Mutant and Robot paths to make a "tech cylinder".
+This is hella easy fix by creating a third grey node series inbetween the Mutant and Robot paths to make a "tech cylinder" (also on google drive).
+I did it the non-cylinder way just to be able to ensure the
+  Humans ability to be more diverse.
+But I don't know if it's fair not having a way to "get from" mutants to robots.